aqt01/edx-documentation/en_us/shared/developing_course/course_subsections.rst

 The Learner View of a Subsection
 *********************************

-Learners see subsections on the **Course** page, listed beneath the expanded section.
-In the following example, two subsections are circled, and the first one is open in the LMS.
+Learners see clickable subsection names in the course outline on the **Course** page, listed beneath their containing section.
+Learners click subsection names to access the units in the seleted subsection.

+In the following example, the subsections under two separate sections are indicated with outlines.

 .. image:: ../../../shared/images/subsections_student.png
  :width: 500
- :alt: The learner view of the outline.
+ :alt: The learner view of the course outline, with two groups of subsections
+       indicated with a box outline.

 ************************************************
 Subsections and Visibility to Learners